SAKryukov/dotnet-solution-structure/articles/article0.2.md

 ## Introduction

-This article is the continuation of the article [XAML-Data-to-Code](https://www.codeproject.com/Articles/5368892/XAML-Data-to-Code).
+This article is the continuation of the article [XAML Data to Code](https://www.codeproject.com/Articles/5368892/XAML-Data-to-Code).
 It suggests more advanced XAML techniques used for definition of any arbitrary data, not necessarily related to UI or graphics.

 ## Dynamic String Interpolation